Ahmad Fairuz Abdul Halim

-Tun Ahmad Fairuz bin Sheikh Abdul Halim (born 1 November 1941) is a retired Malaysian lawyer who served as the fourth Chief Justice of Malaysia.
+Ahmad Fairuz bin Sheikh Abdul Halim (born 1 November 1941) is a retired Malaysian lawyer who served as the fourth Chief Justice of Malaysia.
 A controversial figure, he held that position from 2003 to 2006.
 In August 2006, he courted controversy by suggesting the abolishment of English Common Law to be replaced by Islamic Syariah Law.
 In September 2007, he was implicated in a 'judicial fixing' scandal.
-He retired in November 2006 and was replaced on 2 November 2006 by Abdul Hamid Mohamad as the Chief Justice.
+He retired on 1 November 2007 and was retrospectively succeeded by Abdul Hamid Mohamad as the new Chief Justice on the same day.

 Early life and education

 Ahmad Fairuz Sheikh Abdul Halim was born in Alor Setar, Kedah on 1 November 1941.
 He received his Bachelor of Laws from the National University of Singapore and later obtained his Master of Laws in International and Comparative Laws from the University of Brussels, Belgium.

 Career

 He joined the Malaysian Judicial and Legal Service on 4 April 1967 as a Cadet Legal Officer and held various positions such as President of Sessions Court, State Legal Advisor and chairman of the advisory board, Prime Minister's Department.
 On 1 December 1988 he was appointed Judicial Commissioner of High Court Malaya and was later appointed a High Court Judge.
 On 1 December 1995 he was elevated as a Court of Appeal Judge until his appointment as a Federal Court Judge on 1 September 2000.